wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 see the Installation and Configuration sections of the [collector repo](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) for our original, more established processes.

-**Important:** Tanzu Observability Logs (Beta) is enabled only for selected customers.
-If you’d like to participate, contact your Tanzu Observability account representative.
+**Important:** Observability Logs (Beta) is enabled only for selected customers.
+If you’d like to participate, contact your Observability account representative.

 # Overview of Wavefront Operator for Kubernetes